-We first consider static models of resource use.
-This provides a simple framework to analyze basic institutional arrangements and some policy implications.
+We first consider static models of resource use with basic institutional arrangements.
+This provides simple analytical frameworks that help apprehend the fundamental role played by institutions and some policy implications.

-Dynamic models of natural-resource use are considered in the second part.
+Dynamic models of natural-resource use are introduced in the second part.
 We consider explicitly the cases of fisheries and non-renewable resources, such as mineral and oil deposits.
-Extensions to other resources, such as water, forest, game, or pastures, may be introduced.
-Some policy measures are discussed.
+Extensions to other resources, such as water, forest, game, land or pastures, may be introduced along the way.
+Policy measures are discussed.